ShannonTully/django-imager/README.md

 - 24 April 2018 - added code for registration and django registration, new requirements.txt, added static css SMACSS file system and started styling, added image for the home page, new tests for registration. version 1.0.1

 - 25 April 2018 - added imager_images app, added Album and Photo models, MEDIA folder with an images folder, added sorl.thumbnail & pillow, new requirements.txt, added tests for the imager_images app. version 1.0.2

+- 26 April 2018 - added the profile and library page views.
+Still need to test and add a package to render thumbnails for the library page.
+Will update version after tests are written and passed for these additions.